danilopeixoto/jupyterhub/docs/source/rbac/scopes.md

 For example, it generally doesn't make sense to grant `admin-ui` without at least `list:users` for at least some subset of users.

+:::{versionadded} 4.0
+The UI components on the admin page are rendered dynamically based on the scopes granted to the user.
+For example, users with the `admin-ui` scope will see the "Shutdown Hub" button if they also hold the `shutdown` scope.

 For example:

 ```python